Finland–Sweden relations: World War II

-During World War II Sweden declared its neutrality, but in the Winter war it declared itself non-belligerent and supported Finland's cause to a limited extent.
+During World War II Sweden declared its neutrality, but in the Winter War it declared itself non-belligerent and supported Finland's cause to a limited extent.
 This included over 8,000 Swedish army and air force volunteers.
-Sweden also accepted and cared for a host of Finnish "war"-children during World War II.
+Sweden also accepted and cared for a host of Finnish war children during World War II.
 After the war, Sweden had a clear headstart in the post-war economical development, much due to its neutrality in the war.

+After the Winter War, Finland sought guarantees against renewed Soviet aggression.
+In spring 1940 public discussion in both Finland and Sweden turned toward the idea of a Nordic defensive alliance, which was also supported in Norway.
+Although the Soviet Union initially made no objections, it soon condemned the proposal as a "military revanche" directed against the Moscow Peace Treaty of March 1940, warning that such a pact would violate the treaty and endanger Finland's independence.
+The idea was accordingly dropped, as both Helsinki and Stockholm wished to avoid provoking Moscow.

+In summer and autumn 1940, Finland and Sweden once again explored closer cooperation.
+Swedish foreign minister Christian Günther advanced the idea of a political federation with Finland.
+The plan went beyond a mere defensive alliance: Sweden also wanted to ensure control over Finland's foreign policy, fearing that the revanchist elements in Finland might seek to regain the lost territories.
+The Finnish government responded favorably, though doubts persisted about Sweden's reliability.
+Both the Soviet Union and Nazi Germany opposed the project, and by late 1940 the federation plan was abandoned.

-In September 1944, Finland relocated elements of its signals intelligence capabilities to Sweden as part of the Stella Polaris operation, allowing Sweden access to intercepted Soviet communications in exchange for security in the event of a renewed Soviet invasion of Finland.
+In September 1944, Finland relocated elements of its signals intelligence capabilities to Sweden as part of Operation Stella Polaris, allowing Sweden access to intercepted Soviet communications in exchange for security in the event of a renewed Soviet invasion of Finland.